teiesti/dynonym/README.md

    [crates.io][80] with `cargo install dynonym`.

 3. **From source**
-   This method not recommended unless you want to make a contribution.
+   This method is not recommended unless you want to make a contribution.
    ```
    git clone https://github.com/teiesti/dynonym.git
    cd dynonym